 If a second season will be ever produced, I do hope to like Atsushi better, because I do understand his struggles and issues.

 Oh yeah, if any of the names sound familiar to you, BSD bases characters around real-life authors and their novels, and some of their abilities' traits allude to novels and their themes.
-It includes both Japanese and foreign authors of varying fame, and some of their relationships are alluded through the characters.
-It's a nice little theme that adds a level uniqueness to the cast.
+It includes both Japanese and foreign authors of varying fame, and some of their relationships are alluded to through the characters.
+It's a nice little theme that adds a level of uniqueness to the cast.

 Animation & Art

 Produced by studio Bones, Bungo Stray Dogs looks solid all-around, save for a few recycled shots here and there.
 Overall, it’s a decent-looking anime, if somewhat standard for a Bones production.
-Still, I’m rather impressed that BSD kept a mostly consistent level of quality while Bones was in one of their busiest years yet, with six different anime in works.
+Still, I’m rather impressed that BSD kept a mostly consistent level of quality while Bones was in one of their busiest years yet, with six different anime in the works.

 What I love about BSD’s visuals is how experimental they can be at times.
 The animation has the habit to go wacky during more light-hearted moments with some hilarious facial expressions and goofy movements, not to mention how outlines become very manga-like and bold in their appearance

-There is this nice touch of adding a text that either explains a character’s name and ability, or amplifies on a comedic incident that just happened.
+There is this nice touch of adding a text that either explains a character’s name and ability, or amplifies a comedic incident that just happened.
 It’s a little thing but it gives BSD a unique addition to its style.